 Licensure involves rigorous requirements, including completion of 1,500 hours of internship to qualify for licensure.
 Following completion of the internship requirement, prospective pharmacists must pass an examination administered by the Wisconsin Pharmacy Examining Board.
 Graduates of the UW program pursue careers in community pharmacy, hospital pharmacy, and home care, assisted-living, extended care, and long-term care pharmacy.
 Other career opportunities include research and discovery in the pharmaceutical industry or education.
 In addition, studies in pharmacology (concerned with the properties, effects, and mechanisms of the action of drugs, and with the interactions between chemical agents and biological systems) and toxicology, the science of poisons, are available.

-For more information about pre-pharmacy studies, contact the Human Biology Department. (https://www.uwgb.edu/human-biology/)
+For more information about pre-pharmacy studies, contact the Academic Advising Office at advising@uwgb.edu.